z9er/CyberpunkTHING/modlist.md

 **[Apartment Cats - Japantown](https://www.nexusmods.com/cyberpunk2077/mods/6493)** - Adds a cat to the Japantown apartment

 **[Apartment Cats - Motel](https://www.nexusmods.com/cyberpunk2077/mods/6379)** - Adds a cat to the Northside motel apartment

+**[Immersive Bartenders](https://www.nexusmods.com/cyberpunk2077/mods/7203)** - You can now actually have animated drinks at bars with bartenders

 **[Immersive Rippers](https://www.nexusmods.com/cyberpunk2077/mods/7064)** - Can use the chair in ripperdoc clinics animated where ripperdocs do work more immersively